-In January 1999, Lehman Brothers Inc. and Morgan Stanley & Co.
-Incorporated acted as initial purchasers in connection with the private placement with institutional buyers of \$200.0 million principal amount of our 11 1/4% senior notes due 2009.
+Lehman Brothers Inc. acted as lead managing underwriter in connection with our initial public offering in November 1996 and in connection with our public offering of the 1997 senior notes, and as the initial purchaser of the May 1998 senior notes.
+Lehman Brothers Inc. and Morgan Stanley & Co.
+Incorporated acted as initial purchasers in connection with the January 1999 senior notes.
+In such transactions, Lehman Brothers Inc. and Morgan Stanley & Co.
+Incorporated, as applicable, received a customary fee.
 Further, certain of the representatives and their affiliates have from time to time provided, may currently be providing and may in the future provide, investment banking, financial advisory and other services to us for which such representatives receive customary fees and commissions.